“You’ll never be able to do that.”

 Within two marathons I cut my time down to 4:30.
 A substantial drop, but still a lifetime away from the 3:55 I needed to BQ.
 I would then spend the next 3 and ½ years training, striving, getting injured, and only being able to take five minutes off my time.**

 In September 2015 I was 48 years old, injured AGAIN, and desperate.
-So desperate that I was finally willing to change everything I thought I knew about running and turned myself over to a coach.
+So desperate that I was finally willing to change everything I thought I knew about running and turned myself over to a coach (thank you, 2nd Wind Performance!).
 One year and one marathon later, on November 12, 2016 I ran a 3:52 marathon and qualified for the Boston Marathon.

 “You’ll never be able to do that.”
 But I did.